gregsadetsky/postal-codes/README.md

 random.org decided that Greg asks the 1st question

+Greg got 24 hour to ask the first question
+Ariel will get 1 week to create first postcard
-Greg got 24 hour to ask the first question greg will get 1 week after getting the first postcard to reply
+Greg will get 1 week after getting the first postcard to reply

 when getting the postcard
 posting to instagram and tagging the other person